qutip/qutip-doc/guide/dynamics/dynamics-photocurrent.rst

 	\frac{i\hbar}{2}\left( -\sum_{n}C^{+}_{n}C_{n}+ |C_{n} \psi |^2\right).

 With :math:`C_{n}`, the collapse operators.
-This effective hamiltonian is equivalent to the monte-carlo effective hamiltonian with an extra term to keep the state normalized.
+This effective Hamiltonian is equivalent to the monte-carlo effective Hamiltonian with an extra term to keep the state normalized.
-At each timestep of :math:`\delta t`, the wave function has a probability
+At each time step of :math:`\delta t`, the wave function has a probability

 .. math::
 	:label: pssesolve_jump_prob